Mark and Rebecca Ford

-created Two Circles Design, an inspired partnership in 2004.
-Working in the medium of found and grown natural materials, within the South Down’s National Park in Slindon, West Sussex, they make monumental woven environments for both public and private sectors.
+created Two Circles Design in 2004 and work in the medium of found and grown natural materials within the South Down’s National Park, Sussex, making monumental woven environments for both public and private sectors.

 Mark Antony Haden Ford graduated from a Sculpture degree in 1996 from Sunderland University.

 Rebecca Ford, an English and Creative writing graduate, grew up near Midhurst lying in puddles and climbing trees.